yoy123/VegaTab/README.md

 # VegaTab
 VegaTab for newer OS's

 I do not take credit for creating VegaTab.
-I am unsure of the original creator, owever, it was built for OSX 10.13 and I needed it to work for OSX 15.1.1
+I am unsure of the original creator.
+It was built for OSX 10.13 and I needed it to work for OSX 15.1.1
 I modified the code just a smidge to get passed the OS restriction errors and it works perfectly.

 1. Open the app and it will open a GUI in Safari broswer.